shivprasadrahulwad/shopez/README.md

-# Farcon
-🚜 Thrilled to Unveil My Latest Project! 🌽

-I’m excited to introduce an innovative platform designed to connect farmers directly with consumers, revolutionizing the food supply chain! 🌟

-# Result
 # ShopEz 🛍️

 A comprehensive inventory management platform designed for D2C businesses, social influencers, and online sellers.
 ShopEz streamlines the e-commerce experience by providing robust tools for both shop owners and customers.